Last Updated: January 2020

 The reason I'm putting it together is quite a few of you have asked me here on the blog about attending Wimbledon and the best way of doing things so I thought rather than answer the odd question in the comments section I'd do a full-on post.

-The focus is mainly going to be on obtaining tickets but I'll throw in a few other tips that I've picked up when I've attended.
-So if you want to go to Wimbledon and you're not a Corporate Banker, a coke addict from Made in Chelsea with the right connections or lucky enough to own a Wimbledon Debenture for the next 5 years 😆 then this post should prove pretty useful for you.
+The focus is mainly going to be on obtaining tickets, but I'll throw in a few other tips that I've picked up when I've attended.
+So if you want to go to Wimbledon and you're not a Corporate Banker, a coke addict from Made in Chelsea with the right connections or lucky enough to own a Wimbledon Debenture for the next five years 😆 then this post should prove pretty useful for you.

 Your Options for Getting Wimbledon Tickets